Japanese Green tea is some of the best tea in the world. It is quite different from Chinese green tea. Here's what you need to know before you buy.

-It’s always best to experiment with brewing times and water temperatures.
+It's always best to experiment with brewing times and water temperatures.
 Brewing Tea: The Ultimate Guide will give you more information on brewing tea.
-The experience of brewing and drinking is where a real understanding of tea is found.
+The brewing and drinking experience is where a fundamental understanding of tea is found.

 Most Japanese tea is not made for export.
 It's a real treat to find good quality Japanese green tea online.

-- I have had excellent sencha from Adagio Tea, I recommend their masters collection.
+- Adagio Tea: I have had excellent sencha from, I recommend their masters collection.
 It’s a good place to start.

 - Japanese Green Tea specializes in just Japanese green tea.
 They've won awards for their tea at the North American Tea Championship.